 Discover how to save time and money, by managing your finances and overseas transactions with ease.

-If you're looking to study in Luxembourg, here is a guide to higher education in Luxembourg, including information on the various university options available.
+If you're looking to study in Luxembourg, here is a guide to higher education, including information on the few university options available.

-Language learning in Luxembourg will help you take full advantage of your stay in Luxembourg, whether it's for a few months, a few years or for a lifetime.
+Language learning will help you take full advantage when living in Luxembourg, whether it's for a few months, a few years or for a lifetime.

 Almost all the adults I know think learning a new language in adulthood is impossible.
 A new foreign language can be difficult to learn, and linguists agree.
 Here are some tips to stay motivated.